Digital word of mouth has the power to build you up or tear you down. However, there are many ways in which it can help your organization.

 A good example of this is Go!
 Onderwijs, a Belgian public institution who wanted to connect with all their employees and ask them to spread awareness about the organization’s work.

-In a few weeks, the organization could recruit over 1,600 internal ambassadors who are more than willing to share the organization’s stories on their social media channels.
+As a result, the organization could recruit over 1,600 internal ambassadors in a few weeks who are more than willing to share the organization’s stories on their social media channels.

 Sometimes all you have to do is ask.
 If you work for a nonprofit, you have probably already asked your community to donate or volunteer for the organization.
 But, have you tried to ask them to share your story with their friends, family or colleagues?